boukx/guide/README.md

 /cast  [@mouseover,harm,nodead][] Scatter Shot
 ```

-I put Naxx totem stopping into my mouseover HM but I'm not sure that this'll work in SoM
+I put Naxx totem stopping into my mouseover HM but I'm not sure whether this will work in SoM
 ```
 #showtooltip Hunter's Mark
 /cleartarget